 Having obtained the intermediate wave functions, we then compute the new wave function as follows:

 That’s all I wanted to say about evaluating the action of the Hamiltonian on the wave function.
-In the next blog post, we’ll focus on implementing the equations discussed so far in C++, and look at some examples and plots to make things more clear.
+In the next blog post, we’ll focus on boundary conditions, as well as implementing the equations discussed so far in Python, and look at some examples and plots to make things more clear.
 If you have any questions, don’t hesitate to post a comment and ask them!